hackclub/apex/src/content/resources/proposal.md

 awesome too!
 The deciding factor for what project you end up building will ultimately be which one sounds more fun to your team.

+Oh, and one last thing: your team should have between $300 and $400 to make your creation, so keep budget in mind!

 ### Step 3: Writing a proposal

 You've made it a long way.
 You've formed a team, you've brainstormed ideas, and